 Mon, Jul 20, 2020 – Sun, Jul 26, 2020

-Ozora Festival is considered as one of the biggest festivals in the world, with almost 60000 people attending it every year, since the time of its inception in 2004.
+Ozora Festival is considered one of the biggest festivals in the world, with almost 60000 people attending it every year, since the time of its inception in 2004.
 It is held in the village of Dadpuszta in the Republic of Hungary every year in August.
 The leading magazines consider it as one of the best psychedelic trance and arts festivals in the world.

-The success of it can be judged by the fact that many spin-off festivals are resembling O.Z.O.R.A. in countries such as Brazil and France.
+The success of it can be judged by the fact that many spin-off festivals resemble O.Z.O.R.A. in countries such as Brazil and France.
 Some have even compared it to Tomorrowland with a more aesthetic appeal.
 It should definitely be on your list of electronic music festivals that you should attend in 2020.

 Boom Festival – Idanha-a-Nova, Portugal